Maria Masterantonio swapped a ‘work hard, play hard’ lifestyle for healthier choices and is now well on her to way to reversing her type 2 diabetes.

 I run a virtual legal PA and LE business and I also have a consulting practice where I do business management, business coaching and team coaching.
 What I really want to do, and have already started in some of my training, is to bring in the health coaching component as well.
 I like to combine those two things and help people become healthier in business.

 I would like to be completely clean, as far as the medication is concerned, and have learned enough to be able to keep my body just doing what it needs to do and just be healthy.
 If I could achieve that by the end of the year, I’d be really happy.

 I’ll see you around in the PreKure community.

 - PreKure’s GP Dr Glen Davies explains how type 2 diabetes happens.
 Watch video.

-- Join PreKure: Weight loss 21-day challenge, starting Monday 2nd November.
+- Join PreKure: Weight loss 21-day plan, starting Monday 4th October.
 We use the latest scientific research to create a game-changing approach to weight loss.
 RRP $99.
 Click here to sign up.
-Use code ‘First300’ for a limited time.

 - Are you interested in becoming a Health Coach to help yourself or others?
 Take a look at the Health Coach Certificate here.